What are my fees?

 How long does it take to process a chip card?

 Chip card payments require additional security steps to transfer and verify chip data.
 It can take around 3-5 seconds to complete a chip card transaction when it’s inserted into the customer display’s EMV card slot.

 How can I swipe chip cards?

 Unfortunately, you need to insert chip cards into the dip slot.
 You can only swipe magstripe cards or faulty chip cards.
 The ‘Swipe Chip Cards’ option is not currently available for Square Register.

-Can I take other forms of contactless payments besides Apple Pay and Android Pay?
+Can I take other forms of contactless payments besides Apple Pay and Google Pay?

 Yes.
-In addition to Apple Pay and Android Pay, acceptable contactless payments include contactless cards, Samsung Pay, and Google Wallet.
+In addition to Apple Pay and Google Pay, acceptable contactless payments include contactless cards, Samsung Pay, and Android Pay.